Click on thumbnails below for larger pics....

 After reading these forum threads (HERE and HERE) I decided to order the speaker upgrade (P/N 82213535) from AllThingsMopar.
 Installation and dealer programming instructions HERE, with some pics I took to supplement the instructions below.
 Since my car came with the 12-speaker system, I now have a center speaker and one subwoofer to save as spares.
 Door speakers work after installation, dealer has to recode car for the subs to work.
 One thing this setup does not come with are the enclosures/baffles for the subs, P/N 05035339AA - purchased from MoparDealerParts.com.
 Audio Parts Diagram with Part Numbers HERE.
 If you already have the 12 speaker stereo and don't want the spare parts, I would just order the speakers and hardware needed.

-Door panels are easy enough to remove, two screws and some snaps.
-Make SURE all fasteners snap securely into place when reinstalling or you will have some new rattles.
+Door panels are easy enough to remove, two screws and some snaps (NOTE: some GEN Vs also have an additional screw behind the plastic airbag emblem, I did not have this so not in pictures below).
+Make sure all fasteners snap securely into place when reinstalling or you will have some new rattles.
 Remove plastic barrier in speaker position, feel around for foam covered plug, remove foam, install clip nuts, plug in speaker, install screws.
 Contrary to the factory provided instructions, the door trim does NOT have to be removed to install subs behind the seat, by untucking the rear speaker cover from surrounding carpet and pulling down/forward this panel can be slid out from the top piece and console.
 Remove speaker blank panel in speaker position (save nuts, they will be reused), feel around for foam covered plug, remove foam, fish speaker connector through baffle/enclosure hole, plug in speaker, place assembly in position, reinstall nuts removed in first step.
 ALL detailed in below pics.

 Individual P/Ns can be found in this thread for upgrading the ACR 3-speaker system thanks to TitanSnake: 06101736 qty 6 (screws for door woofers), 05035254AA qty 2 (door woofers), 05035253AB qty 1 (6x9 sub), 05035308A qty 1 (unity speaker to add in addition to premium kit to use as rear most 3.5"), 82213535 qty 1 (this is the 12 to 18 speaker upgrade), 05035339AA qty 4 (buckets for 6x9's, needed as once you remove delete cover it goes to the outside), 68224519AD qty 1 (amp).
 Additional installation/programming info can be found HERE in 2doorrocket's thread.
 Word of caution, may not be simple plug and play according to this thread, plugging in the amp might fry the radio due to wiring differences?
 This thread seems to have resolved that concern.